rcsb/mmtf/spec.md

 ## Traversal

-The following traversal pseudo code assumes that all fields have been decoded and specifically that the split-list delta encoded fields are decoded into fields named like in the following example: `xCoordBig`/`xCoordSmall` decode into `xCoordList`.
+The following traversal pseudo code assumes that all fields have been decoded.

 ```Python
 # initialize index counters